 But don't worry if you can't make it to a session or are starting outside of our main enrolment times.
 You can find a range of short 'snackable' videos to view anytime, with topics about your learning, finances, wellbeing and your career - just head to the Orientation Video Library.

-Check out some of our news items and presentations below, with a range of information about your finances, study skills, getting prepared, and being organised for study.
+Check out some of our news items, live presentations and short videos, with a range of information about your finances, study skills, getting prepared, and being organised for study.

 You can also download a copy of our Getting Ready Checklist, to help keep track of your progress.